Lex Lang

-Lex Lang (born November 12, 1965) is an American voice actor and voice director, who has provided voices and served as a director for a number of animations and video games.
-He is best known for voicing Doctor Neo Cortex in the Crash Bandicoot series and Goemon Ishikawa in Lupin the Third.
+Lex Lang is an American voice actor and voice director, who has provided voices and served as a director for a number of animations and video games.
+He is known for voicing Doctor Neo Cortex in the Crash Bandicoot franchise, Suguru Geto in Jujutsu Kaisen, Ecliptor in Power Rangers in Space, and Goemon Ishikawa in Lupin the Third.

 Early life

-Lang was born in Hollywood, California on November 12, 1965.
-He began performing at 7 years old, he would host his own radio show and master of ceremonies for Seagram’s National Comedy Competition.
+Lang was born in Hollywood, California, and began performing at 7 years old, hosting a radio show and being the master of ceremonies for Seagram's National Comedy Competition.

-Throughout high school, Lang has acted in various theatre productions at the Community Theatre in Scottsdale, Arizona.
-His stage credits include, The Fantastiks, Bus Stop, The Apple Tree, Of Mice and Men and Rogers and Hammerstein’s, Cinderella.
+Throughout high school, Lang acted in various theatre productions at the Community Theatre in Scottsdale, Arizona.
+His stage credits include The Fantastiks, Bus Stop, The Apple Tree, Of Mice and Men, and Cinderella.

-While attending college, he performed stand-up comedy and did impressions for various clubs including The Comedy Store, Dr. Giggles, The NFL Cub, Anderson’s Fifth Estate and The Improv.
+While attending college, he performed stand-up comedy and did impressions for various clubs including The Comedy Store, Dr. Giggles, The NFL Cub, Anderson's Fifth Estate and The Improv.
 He would perform along with Jim Carrey, Richard Belzer, and David Spade.
 He would later move back to Hollywood, California to study music at the Musician's Institute before pursuing voice acting in 1996.

 Career

 A two-time Daytime Entertainment Emmy® Awards-honored voice actor, (first for his portrayal of Professor Behdety in the 2003/2004 season of Tutenstein, then again as The Doorman and his dog Hundley on the 2009/2010 season of Curious George), he has been in hundreds of productions ranging from original animation, anime, video games, celebrity voice matching, and movie trailers.
-He is known for playing the voice of Doctor Neo Cortex in the Crash Bandicoot series, replacing Clancy Brown.
+He is known for voicing Doctor Neo Cortex in the Crash Bandicoot series, replacing Clancy Brown.
 He is also known for his anime voice work playing roles such as Sagara Sanosuke from Rurouni Kenshin and Goemon Ishikawa XIII in the Lupin III franchise.

 Lang has worked as voice director for clients including Cartoon Network, EWAM, Sony, Bang Zoom!
 Entertainment, Technicolor, PCB Productions, Microsoft, Xbox 360, Code Masters, HBO and Warner Brothers.

 Personal life

-Lang is married to fellow voice actress Sandy Fox.
+Lang is married to fellow voice actor Sandy Fox.
 They live in Studio City, California.

-Lang is also a musician, he has played guitar, bass and the piano.
-He has also written 200 different songs for various genres.
+Lang is also a musician, and he plays guitar, bass, and piano.
+He has also written 200 songs for various genres.